excellenteam-scaleup/first-exercise/WORK-INSTRUCTIONS.md

-# CONTRIBUTING
+# DEVELOPMENT INSTRUCTIONS

-This file presents a few guidelines you need to follow, so that your contribution will utilize Firebase Hosting workflows and will be easy to merge with the contribution of others.
+This file presents a few guidelines you need to follow, so that your workflow in git will be smooth.

 ## Workflow
  ### GitHub Flow
- In our project, we use a structured branching strategy involving `release`, `main`, and feature branches.
+ In our project, we use a structured branching strategy involving `main`, and feature branches.
 The `main` branch serves as the primary development branch where all the feature development takes place.
 Contributors create feature branches off of `main` for each new feature or bug fix.
 After completing the development, the changes are merged back into `main` through pull requests.

-For releases, we use the `release` branch, which represents the production-ready state of our application.
-When it's time to deploy, the latest stable version of code from `main` is merged into `release`

- #### Updating the Master Branch:
+#### Updating the main Branch:

- Here’s how to update the main branch using this workflow:

  1. **Create a Feature Branch:**
     - From  `main` branch, create a new branch.
 This is where you'll work on your changes.